 It's becoming a hybrid model is where I think that a lot of doctors will say that the future is.
 And so, I suspect that in the coming year, because patients demand telemedicine and because patients want to visit with the physician from their home, I think that doctors are going to catch on and they're going to really start building this type of experience into their patient care.

 [08:31] How JC Telemedicine differentiates from other products on the market

 Jeff Carrol: That's another really great question.
-So, you know, every practice is different, right?
+So, every practice is different, right?
 Every product should be different.
 And so there's no cookie-cutter.
 There's no one solution that fits all the needs of a doctor, right.
-And so if you go to talk to a physician, he'll tell you, my practice is different because of this, or my practice is different because we care more about our patients, you know, whatever the reason may be.
+And so if you go to talk to a physician, he'll tell you: "My practice is different because of this," or "my practice is different because we care more about our patients," whatever the reason may be.

 Every doctor is different and every practice is different.
 So we wanted to bring the solution to the market.
 We sit down and tailor the need.
 We sit down and tailor the product that we deliver to our patients and to our doctors in a very succinct manner.
 And so we sat down and we talked to them, you know, what are you doing today?

 What is your practice doing?
 How are you delivering care to patients today?
 And sure, we haven't intended to get doctors to use our software platform, but ultimately because we have a consulting layer on top that helps physicians and doctors to design an element of telemedicine that reaches their patients, um, we're able to deliver a highly customizable product.

 So short, as I mentioned, we do have software that allows doctors to reach their patients directly to consumers.
 But ultimately we believe that by providing a really unique experience to our physicians, we can empower them to deliver a really unique experience to their patients.

 [10:13] Engaging target audiences of JC Telemedicine: independent physicians or hospitals?